Developers VidTech

 OVP or OEM

-For OVPs and OEMs, analytics often becomes part of the product itself, not just an internal tool.
+For OVPs and OEMs, observability and analytics often become a part of the product itself, not just an internal tool.
 Whether offered as a dashboard or exposed through APIs, it needs to match your platform’s user experience while keeping customer data cleanly separated.
 At the same time, your team still needs a unified view of playback across all customers to resolve issues and manage performance.
 Building and maintaining this level of flexibility, visibility, and control in-house is technically demanding and rarely scalable.
 Most platforms in this category turn to commercial solutions to simplify these layers without compromising integration depth.

 Tailoring an in-house solution for each customer also brings additional complexity.
-Customers expect fast access to reliable playback metrics, but few platforms can afford to build custom analytics per tenant.
+Customers expect fast access to reliable playback metrics, but few platforms can afford to build custom observability and analytics per tenant.
 Commercial solutions allow you to meet those expectations while offering configurability to meet individual customer requirements.
 With the right APIs and exports, you still retain control over how metrics are delivered or visualized.

 Key needs: